National wastewater surveillance of SARS-CoV-2

 The national wastewater surveillance in Denmark covers 49% of the population.
 Wastewater samples are collected from 29 wastewater treatment plants distributed across the country, allowing the development of SARS-CoV-2 to be monitored both nationally and regionally.

-In week 4 (January 19 - January 25) the national SARS-CoV-2 concentration in wastewater, indicating the amount of SARS-CoV-2 circulating in the population, is at a medium level.
+In week 7 (February 9 - February 15) the national SARS-CoV-2 concentration in wastewater, indicating the amount of SARS-CoV-2 circulating in the population, is at a low level.

-In Capital Region of Denmark and Central Denmark Region the concentration is at a low level and in North Denmark Region, Region Zealand and Region of Southern Denmark the concentration is at a medium level.
+In Capital Region of Denmark the concentration is at a very low level and in Central Denmark Region, North Denmark Region, Region Zealand and Region of Southern Denmark the concentration is at a low level.

-The national growth rate, which is the average weekly growth over the past three weeks (January 5 - January 25), shows a development in the SARS-CoV-2 wastewater concentration at 20% corresponding to the category "Increase".
+The national growth rate, which is the average weekly growth over the past four weeks (January 26 - February 15), shows a development in the SARS-CoV-2 wastewater concentration at -27% corresponding to the category "Strong decrease".

 National concentration of SARS-CoV-2 in wastewater over time and the current growth rate